xiumingzhang/photonic-bandgap-comsol-matlab/README.md

 This project replicates Figure 6.8 of the textbook

 	@book{maldovan2009periodic,
-	  title={Periodic materials and interference lithography: for photonics, phononics and mechanics}, author={Maldovan, Martin and Thomas, Edwin L},
+	  title={Periodic Materials and Interference Lithography: for Photonics, Phononics and Mechanics}, author={Maldovan, Martin and Thomas, Edwin L},
 	  year={2009},
 	  publisher={John Wiley \& Sons}